TryAtSoftware/CleanTests/README.md

 ## What are the `clean utilities`?

 The `clean utility` is a key component for our library.
 Every `clean utility` has a `category` and a `name` that are required.

-One test may require many `clean utilities` and whenever there are two or more utilities from the same category that can be used for its execution, then a test case will be generated for each possible variation of utilities.
+> One test may require utilities from many categories.
+> The corresponding test cases will be generated using **unique** combination of utilities from the required categories.

 Every `clean utility` can me marked as `local` or `global`.
 `Local clean utilities` will be instantiated at least once for every test case requiring their participation.